2018 United States House of Representatives elections in Tennessee: District 5

 The 5th district is centered around the state capital, Nashville, and the surrounding suburbs including the cities of Ashland City and Dickson.
-As of 2018, this district had a PVI of D+7.
-The incumbent is Democrat Jim Cooper, who has represented the district since 2003 and previously represented the 4th district from 1983 until 1995.
-Cooper was re-elected with 63% of the vote in 2016 and re-elected in 2018.
+Incumbent Democrat Jim Cooper, who had represented the district since 2003 and previously represented the 4th district from 1983 until 1995, ran for re-election.
+He was re-elected with 63% of the vote in 2016.
+The district had a PVI of D+7.